 d.
 19 May 1989 Meridian, Ingham, Michigan

-Helen's nickname as a child was "Toots."
 She would have had a difficult childhood as her mother divorced her father in a very public trial in 1914.
 Helen was 4 years old and sat on her mother's lap while her mother gave testimony on the cruelty of her father.
-After the divorce, her father disappeared for many years and no one knew where he was, so there was no child support that we know of.
-That might be why she divorced her first husband, Ted, as she had told him that she divorced him because he didn't make enough money.
-Her upbringing might have led to financial insecurities as an adult.
+After the divorce, her father disappeared for many years and no one knew where he was, so I'm doubting there was child support.

 From a newspaper article on her parents' divorce trial, there was this description of Helen as a child:

-Mrs. Riddlebaugh held the youngest, four years old, on her lap while she testified.
-The child is a flaxen-haired little girl with rosy cheeks and she looks the picture of perfect health.
+"Mrs. Riddlebaugh held the youngest, four years old, on her lap while she testified.
+The child is a flaxen-haired little girl with rosy cheeks and she looks the picture of perfect health."

-This article says she was flaxen-haired, but when my daughter, Hannah, was born with red hair, mom said that Helen had auburn hair.
+This article says she was flaxen-haired, but when my daughter was born with red hair, mom said that Helen had auburn hair.
 I had not known that because the pictures I had seen of Helen were in black and white.
 My two brothers were red heads, but I had never thought much about where the red-headed genes came from.

 Helen and Ed liked to travel and it seems like they often went to Mexico.